 I joined the UCL in 2022 with the primary role of supporting 100+ Teaching Assistants, focusing on the development of pedagogic practice and career enhancement.
 This involves understanding the wider HE climate, cutting-edge classroom practice, and an ethic of care.

-I am a dedicated and passionate educator: a Senior Fellow of the HEA with over a decade of experience within Higher Education Institutes.
-I am a highly experienced Programme Leader and Module Director and hold a range of education-focussed responsibilities, including leading the UG module Innovation Management in Year Three.
+I am a dedicated and passionate educator: a Senior Fellow of the HEA with over a decade in Higher Education Institutes.
+I am an experienced Programme Leader and Module Director and hold a range of education-focussed responsibilities, including leading the UG module Innovation Management in Year Three.
 I write for academic journals and books as well as reaching wider audiences, particuarly through YouTube.

 - Watch my 2023 central UCL MicroCPD session on ‘Writing engaging Feedback’ here: https://tinyurl.com/amvj7sfv

 - 2021 book published ‘Organisational Ethnography: An experiential and practical guide’ (w/ J.Pandeli and H.Gaggiotti)